llishyun/Term_Deposit_Subscription_Forecastast/README.md

-상세 정보와 프로젝트에 대한 설명은 Report.pdf를 참고해주세요
+For detailed information and a full description of the project, please refer to Report.pdf.

-1. code.ipynb 개발
+	1. Development of code.ipynb
-2. 추후, 프로젝트 성능 향상을 위해 다시 시도 해본 upgrade_code.ipynb
+	2. Later, upgrade_code.ipynb was implemented to further improve the project’s performance.